 Regular coffee drinkers were capable of sniffing out very small amounts of coffee, and could recognize it’s smell much faster than non-coffee drinkers.
 Furthermore, researchers say that the more a person happens to be craving coffee at a particular moment, the more sensitive their nose becomes to its distinct aroma.

-“We found the higher the caffeine use, the quicker a person recognised the odour of coffee,” explains research leader Dr. Lorenzo Stafford in a release.
-“We also found that those higher caffeine users were able to detect the odour of a heavily diluted coffee chemical at much lower concentrations, and this ability increased with their level of craving.
+“We found the higher the caffeine use, the quicker a person recognized the odor of coffee,” explains research leader Dr. Lorenzo Stafford in a release.
+“We also found that those higher caffeine users were able to detect the odor of a heavily diluted coffee chemical at much lower concentrations, and this ability increased with their level of craving.
 So, the more they desired caffeine, the better their sense of smell for coffee.”

 It’s been well established that individuals dealing with substance abuse issues can suffer relapses if they encounter certain smells.
 For example, if a recovering alcoholic were to smell liquor, they may experience an intense urge to have a drink.
 Now, this research has shown that even when it comes to mildly addictive substances, such as coffee, smell-induced cravings may not just be caused by familiarity, but also an increased ability to detect the substance.